omarmira2/LOCI/README.md

 # Aurora Labs LOCI News 🗞
 ## ✨ Stay up to get with LOCI roadmap for 2024 🥳

-Highlight of August 28 Release: meet LOCI Advisor with test Selection Capasbility!
+Highlight of August 28 Release: meet LOCI Advisor with test Selection Capability!

 Highlight of November 28 Release: tell LOCI what he can do for you!
-Make your wish!
+Make your whish!